zcattacz/PJON_wiki/Transmit-data.md

 The begin function has to be called in the setup or in the loop.
-The lack of this method call can lead to collision problems on startup, so be sure of its presence in every device's setup.
+The lack of this method call can lead to collision problems on startup, so be sure to call this function before starting transmitting or receiving.
 ```cpp
   bus.begin();
 ```